Project Initialization (aura init)

 segments/

-namespace.aura <- Standard division unit for speeches
+name.aura <- Standard division unit for speeches

 artwork/